tympanix/angular-table-resize/README.md

   Two-way-binding to an object literal with optional/additional options (see [options](#options))

 * #### `rz-model`
   Two-way-binding to a variable on the controller scope.
-The variable will be overwritten with an object literal, where you can access utility functions
+The variable will be overwritten with an object literal, where you can access utility functions (see [utilities](#utilities)).

 * #### `rz-profile`
   Two-way-binding to a string which is a unique identifier for the currently active profile.
 Default is the default profile (the empty string).